Reallynoobcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 #11-listsi
 *Command that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory in long format.

+#12-file_type
+*Command that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.